 It is notable that the G1X Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 300D does not offer wifi capability.

 The G1X Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.

 Review summary: Canon 300D vs G1X Mark II

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Canon G1 X Mark II – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

-Advantages of the Canon 300D:
+Arguments in favor of the Canon EOS 300D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.